bjorskog/spark-windows-installer/README.md

 # Installer Script for Spark on Windows

+## Introduction
+First time I wanted to install and learn spark I just said to myself I'll use windows locally, and skip using an Ubuntu VM for this.
+Turns out installing Spark on windows ain't that easy, hence why I made this script.

 This is a powershell script used to install Spark and everything else (so it will actually work).
+This script also sets the necessary environment variables on the User-level.

+This was made for development purposes, so I don't recommend using it for production

+## What does it do ?

 It will install the following (if the command has not been found, don't worry, it will ask before continueing):
 * **chocolatey**: A package manager for windows, used to install dependencies